qymeng1996/qymeng.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate and will graduate in June 2025.
+My major is Crop genetics and Breeding from [College of Plant Science & Technology](https://cpst.hzau.edu.cn/) of [Huazhong Agricultural University](https://www.hzau.edu.cn/).
+My research interest includes